Aidanvii7/Toolbox/delegates-observable-databinding/README.md

     //.. loading mutated somewhere here
 }
 ```
 Now `loading` can still be read from the view, but mutated internally.
+Accessing the value of the property also doesn't require 'unwrapping' it with `.value`.

-Unfortunitely this isn't enough as mutating `loading` will not trigger databinding to rebind.
+Unfortunitely this still isn't enough as mutating `loading` will not trigger databinding to rebind.
 By following the instructions [here](https://developer.android.com/topic/libraries/data-binding/architecture#observable-viewmodel), you can build your own `ObservableViewModel` that implements [`Observable`](https://developer.android.com/reference/android/databinding/Observable).
 Then you can do something like this:

 ```kotlin
 class MyViewModel : ObservableArchViewModel() {